250 cases produced

 “I love the freshness and brightness of this wine – it’s just so drinkable!” says Steph.

-Brightly coloured and fragrant with raspberry red fruits and floral notes.
+Vibrantly coloured and redolent with juicy red berry fruits and spice notes.

 - Sydney Morning Herald Mount Horrocks Nero d’Avola 2016 By Ralph Kyte-Powell 92 Points From Stephanie Toole’s admirable Clare Valley winery, this young red has a nose of red berries, cherries, Italian deli aromas and dusty earth.
 It’s medium in body with ample fruit character and vibrancy.
 It finishes bone dry with underlying tannic grip.
 Ageing: Drink over three years The Sydney Morning Herald 1st ...